sahandevs/JumpKingPlus/_docs/index.md

 Welcome to the documentation for custom levels, reskins and collections on Jump King using JumpKingPlus!
 {: .fs-6 .fw-300 }

-<br>On your left, you can find the table of contents with everything you should need to know on how to make a custom level or a custom reskin/collection. <!-- <a class="ws-button" href="https://raw.githubusercontent.com/Phoenixx19/JumpKingPlus/www/workshop/files/documentation.pdf" title="Saves as a .pdf file"><ion-icon name="cloud-download"></ion-icon> Save documentation</a> (Not recommended, not updated since May 10 2021) -->
+<br>On your left, you can find the table of contents with everything you should need to know on how to make a custom level or a custom reskin/collection. <!-- <a class="button transparent small" href="https://raw.githubusercontent.com/Phoenixx19/JumpKingPlus/www/workshop/files/documentation.pdf" title="Saves as a .pdf file"><ion-icon name="cloud-download"></ion-icon> Save documentation</a> (Not recommended, not updated since May 10 2021) -->

 ### What's new
 - Added download links for all tools